Contact Us

 With local authorities making up 70% of telecare service providers, the UK Government have encouraged local authorities to review and follow the LGA’s switchover checklist to ensure their community is fully prepared so end-users can experience the switchover with minimal disruption.

 It has also been suggested that care providers identify the equipment and systems they have which operate or are connected to a telephone line to create an audit ready to discuss their switchover with their equipment providers or suppliers.
-Through being prepared it can also allow time for care providers to notify their end-users so they are aware of why it is happening and what it will mean for them.
+Being better prepared allows time for care providers to notify their end-users so they are aware of why it is happening and what it will mean for them.

-Currently there is very little awareness from telecare users that this switchover is happening, it is important they are aware and understand so the changes can happen in a reasonable timeframe.
+Currently, there is very little awareness from telecare users that this switchover is happening, it is important they are aware and understand so the changes can happen in a reasonable timeframe.
+With more and more publicity about Openreach’s delay, now is an important time to have conversations with telecare providers to see what your next steps are to ensure an effective and strategic plan is in place that best accommodates your community’s needs.

-With an estimated half a million telecare devices being used in a range of care homes, supported housing, and sheltered living arrangements, it is vital the switchover happens as smooth as possible.
+With an estimated half a million telecare devices being used in a range of care homes, supported housing, and sheltered living arrangements, the switchover must happen as smooth as possible.
 The rest of this article will now discuss the challenges your care providers and local authorities could face during the switchover and how best to overcome them.

 What are the challenges of implementing digital telecare?

 When done correctly the transition from analogue to digital telecare can be seamless.
-It is crucial that guidelines and policies help local authorities deliver digital telecare that is reliable, safe, and cybersecure.
-But in order for this to happen local authorities need to be aware of the challenges that can occur including the challenges providing telecare to older adults and how to overcome them for the best outcomes.
+Following guidelines and policies is vital to deliver digital telecare that is reliable, safe, and cyber secure.
+For this to happen all organisations need to be aware of the challenges that can occur including the challenges providing telecare to older adults and how to overcome them for the best outcomes.

 1. Data Protection

 One of the biggest challenges when transitioning to digital telecare is data protection.
 Unlike analogue telecare systems, digital telecare collects a lot more data to identify day-to-day routines and forecast when individuals may need more support more accurately.
-With that in mind it is essential that end-users data is protected thoroughly.
+With that in mind, end-users' data must be protected thoroughly.

-In order to make sure that is the case, investing in digital telecare operating with cloud systems is best.
-Here using a digital telecare service connected with a cloud based system makes sure that only authorized users can access certain levels of data stored in the cloud.
+To make sure that is the case, investing in digital telecare operating with cloud systems is best.
+Here using a digital telecare service connected with a cloud-based system makes sure that only authorised users can access certain levels of data stored in the cloud.
 That way end-users can feel more reassured that not only will they receive the right level of care when they need it, no personal information will be at risk of being leaked or at risk of being used maliciously.

 2. Regulations